mhwh225/Kentucky-Mineral-resources/README.md

 ## 1. Your data source and (at least a sample of) the data required to meet the map's objectives.
 https://tin.er.usgs.gov/mrds/ (sample in data folder)
 ## 2. The map topic and geographic phenomena your map will explore.
 a.
-What?: Mineral Resources
+What?: Mineral Resources.
 b.
-Where?: Kentucky
+Where?: Kentucky.
 c.
-When?: all discovered As of 2011
+When?: all discovered As of 2011.
 d.
 What is the tentative title of your project?: The distribution of Kentucky’s Mineral resources.
-Then, think about how this will be realized in the browser
 e.
 Identify your anticipated methods of thematic representation methods (e.g., icons, choropleth, prop symbols, etc.):
 i.
 Font: open sans or lato
 ii.
 Color: #fff with #000 border